Welcome to today's edition of the Rush 24-7 podcast.

 It's time to recognize who the real adversary is, and that's not each other.

-We gotta stop the debates.
+We got to stop the debates.

 Grab a quick phone call here on topic.

-Dale Ventura, California.
+Dale, Ventura, California.

 I'm glad you called, sir.

-You're up first, and hello.
+You're up first.

 Rush, thanks for taking my call.